KILTprotocol/kilt-did-driver/DID Method Specification.md

 ### 4.3.
 Other security and privacy considerations

-All security and privacy considerations described in the [w3c working draft](https://w3c.github.io/did-core/) are relevant in the case of KILT DIDs.
-They must be taken into account by applications / system developers making use of KILT DIDs.
+All security and privacy considerations described in the [w3c working draft](https://w3c.github.io/did-core/) are relevant in the case of KILT DIDs, and must be taken into account by applications / system developers making use of KILT DIDs.

 ## 5. SDK